1will3/SemiconductorTrends/README.md

 - Create 5 general topics based on a combination of keywords, and sort the papers into the percieved topic, also ranking top papers representative for each topic model (Scikit-Learn (LatentDirichletAllocation, CoutVectorizer), numpy, seaborn)
 - Create visualizations based in matplotlib and seaborn libraries: keyword-word cloud, bar and line graphs (sentiment distribution and score over time, overall sentiments over time, topic distribution and proportion over time, publications over time)

-This initial draft documents will be placed in a folder for version control.
-(See: Version1) Now, I will improve this project as it desperately needs, to more accurately identify the specific developments and trends rather than basic keywords, adjust sentiment and topic modeling approach, and produce more accurate visualizations to represent valuable information regarding developments.
+Now, I will improve this project as it desperately needs, to more accurately identify the specific developments and trends rather than basic keywords, adjust sentiment and topic modeling approach, and produce more accurate visualizations to represent valuable information regarding developments.